Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Exterior Calculus: Coordinate Expressions

 \section{Exterior Calculus: Coordinate Expressions}

-We expressed operators on the surface using exterior calculus.
-We give here explicit expressions in coordinates for these operators.
+We use approaches from exterior calculus to generalize operators used in continuum mechanics to the manifold setting.
+We give here more explicit expressions for these operators in terms of the local surface coordinates.
 Since there is no global non-singular coordinate system on the sphere, we ensure numerical accuracy by switching between two coordinate charts.
 In chart $A$ we have coordinates $(\hat{\theta},\hat{\phi})$ with singularities at the north and south poles.
 In chart $B$ we have coordinates $(\tilde{\theta},\tilde{\phi})$ having singularities at the east and west poles.
 To avoid issues with singularities when seeking a value at a point $\mb{x}$, we evaluate expressions within each chart in the regions with $\pi/4 \leq \phi \leq 3\pi/4$ and $\pi/4 \leq \tilde{\phi} \leq 3\pi/4$.
 We give all expressions with generic polar coordinates $(\theta,\phi)$ which we subsequently use in practice in our numerical calculations by choosing the appropriate chart $A$ or chart $B$.
 More details on our approach can also be found in~\cite{AtzbergerSoftMatter2016}.